LabHotta/Microenvironments/README.md

 # Microenvironments

-This folder contains all the data and scripts used in Dantas et al. paper "Field microenvironments regulate crop diel transcript and metabolite rhythms".
+These are the final codes used to analyse data and generate figures.
+Dantas et al. paper "Field microenvironments regulate crop diel transcript and metabolite rhythms", now accepted at New Phytologist. https://doi.org/10.1111/nph.17650

-We have organized the files the following way:

-    Identification of rhythms - scripts used to identify rhythmic timecourses

-    Figures - scripts used to generate the Figures
+In the folder "01_identification_of _rhythms" is the code used to identify rhythms and their phases.
+In "02_figures" is the code used to generate the Figures.
+In "03_controls" is the code used for two control analyses asked by referees: one only using JTK_CYCLE, and one using maSigPro to identify different expression patterns.